 The PCT members offer a ministry of support for those in our community who are experiencing major life changes, such as birth of a child, adoption, loss of job, divorce, or retirement, death of a family member or friend, health problems, illness, hospitalization, isolation due to age, mobility, disability, or other factors.
 Or even a pandemic.

-You might reach out to the PCT through the email or Warm Line if you could use a listening ear, if you have a medical diagnosis or event that you’d like us to know about and want support for, or if there is another life transition that you’d like support navigating.
+You might reach out to the PCT through the email if you could use a listening ear, if you have a medical diagnosis or event that you’d like us to know about and want support for, or if there is another life transition that you’d like support navigating.
 Every contact is confidential, and information will only be shared with me as the minister.
 The PCT does not share information without permission.

 I count on the PCT to help hold the needs of this community and I am most grateful for their dedication and service.
 Of course, you can still reach out to me, and I am available for spiritual guidance and counseling.
 Please also reach out to me if you are interested in serving on the PCT.